 Note: Skip this step if you have an M1 Mac.
 On M1 Macs, NVRAM doesn’t exist as such, and the process that is equivalent to resetting NVRAM is handled automatically.

 If neither Safe Mode nor resetting NVRAM helps, you could try the most definitive solution — reinstalling macOS in Recovery Mode.

 Unlike Safe Mode, Recovery Mode basically forces you to get a brand new version of the operating system, preferably deleting all the contents of your hard drive in the process (using Disk Utility) to ensure that errors like “macOS could not be installed on your computer” don’t appear again in the future.

-To reinstall macOS in Recovery Mode:
+To reinstall macOS in Recovery Mode on an M1 Mac:

 How to restore your Mac from backup

 For active Mac users who haven’t done much in the realm of optimization for a while, it’s strongly suggested to delete all their hard drive contents during the reinstallation of macOS using Disk Utility.
 Naturally, no one wants to lose years of their data — that’s why frequent backups are so essential.

 Get Backup Pro is by far the most complete backup solution available today.
 You can easily do straightforward backups, and the app will compress the size of the archive by up to 60%, or you can do backups incrementally, only updating the files that have changed since the last backup.
 Other options include cloning your whole volume to a new external drive, so you can have your Mac with you anywhere on the go, and synchronizing folders between Macs to always have the same access to critical information.

 What’s more, with Get Backup Pro you can schedule all the processes to never forget to update your backups and never lose more than a few days (or even hours) of data.